 Square Mesh Panels

-Square Mesh Panels The square mesh panel is one of the most common used and well known selective devices.
-In this the diamond mesh is turned through 45 degrees to the water flow thereby ensuring the meshes in the panel remain fully open throughout the fishing operation, allowing for the release of small fish.
+The square mesh panel is one of the most commonly used and well known selective devices.
+In this, the diamond mesh is turned through 45 degrees to the water flow thereby ensuring the meshes in the panel remain fully open throughout the fishing operation, allowing for the release of small fish.
 It is sometimes referred to as T45 mesh.

 Square mesh panels are generally fitted in the top panel of a trawl the release of small round fish.
 The size of fish that can escape depends very much on the size of mesh used for the panel.
 Square mesh panels in this position are most effective for fish that have an escape stimulus to swim upwards such as haddock and whiting.
 The effectiveness of the panel very much depends on the proximity of the fish to the panel as they pass down the trawl.
 The length and width of the panel will also make a difference to the panels effectiveness.
 In sea trials it has been found that, generally, the closer to the cod end the more effective a square mesh panel is to releasing round fish.